Free Shipping* on all orders + Happiness Guarantee

 Biblical Composition

-Nude studies for the figures of Jaśko of Tęczyn and the man standing behind him for the painting ‘Queen Jadwiga’s Oath’
+Nude studies of the Canon of Cracow, Piotr Wysz, and Jagiełło, and studies of hands of Jaśko of Tęczyn for the painting ‘Queen Jadwiga’s Oath’

-Studies for the painting ‘The Immaculate Conception of the Blessed Virgin Mary’
+Studies of David’s and Jacob’s hands for the painting ‘The Immaculate Conception of the Blessed Virgin Mary’